MIST: Mutual Information Estimation Via Supervised Training: Experiments

+We begin by benchmarking our estimators against existing methods on a diverse set of synthetic distributions.
+In Table~\ref{tab:comparison_methods_by_sample_size}, we present the average MSE loss of each estimator on $\mathcal{M}_{\text{test}}$, grouped by ranges of meta-datapoint size for clarity.
+We use the smaller test set of 2,340 meta-datapoints to evaluate all baselines.
+In this challenging regime of low sample sizes, varying dimensionality, and non-Gaussian distributions, recent estimators struggle to outperform the classical KSG baseline.
+This aligns with recent findings demonstrating that evaluation on more complex settings reveals weaknesses in modern estimators~\citep{bmi_benchmark,lee2024a}.
 Our learned estimators substantially outperform all baselines.
-Relative to KSG (the next strongest method), our models achieve approximately $10\times$ lower error on distributions seen during training (IMD), and $\sim 5\times$ lower error on unseen distributions (OoMD).
-A breakdown by distribution family is provided in Appendix~\ref{app:comparison_existing_estimators}.
+Relative to KSG (the next strongest method), our models achieve approximately $10\times$ lower error on distributions seen during training (IMD), and $\sim 5\times$ lower error on unseen distributions (OoMD) generated from BMI.
+A breakdown by distribution family is provided in Appendix~\ref{app:comparison_existing_estimators}, while median results are provided in Appendix \ref{app:median}.
 For subsequent large-scale evaluation, we focus on KSG as the baseline, since it is both computationally feasible on the extended test set and remains the strongest baseline estimator in Table~\ref{tab:comparison_methods_by_sample_size}, particularly in low-sample regimes.